Ulflander/compendium-js/README.md

 - Part-of-Speech tagging
 - Inflector (singularization, pluralization)

-Features to come:
+Milestones for v1:
 - Acronyms detection
 - Negation detection
 - Tense detection
 - Profiling (sentiment, politeness, type of sentence)
 - Dependency parsing (experimental)
 - Example/demo page
+- Date extraction
+- Entities extraction (unsure)
+- Use a trie for lexicon querying on runtime

+Milestones for v2:
 - Dynamic loading of lexicon, w/ versioning and cache using Application Cache
-- Use a trie for lexicon querying on runtime
 - Use from a Web Worker (threaded processing)
-- Date extraction
-- Entities extraction (unsure)

 ### About the Part-of-Speech tagging